Sukraat-Ahluwalia/Random-Access-Lists-in-Haskell/README.md

 To run the code first type `$ghci` to load the GHCI interpreter and then `:l random-access-list.hs` to load the code.
 Once that has been done, here's how to play with the code -

-* Call the `converToRandom` function and provide a regular list to convert it to a random access list
+* Call the `convertToRandom` function and provide a regular list to convert it to a random access list

 `let foo = convertToRandom [1,2,3,4]`